 So that’s my recap for the last couple of months.
 I hope you found some things of interest in amongst all of that.

-Going forward, given that circumstances are going to be very different for a while, I’ll probably end up doing shorter updates about how things are going, and mention a few things I’ve been watching or listening to as appropriate.
+Going forward, given that circumstances are going to be very different for a while, I’ll do my best to write updates about how things are going, and mention a few things I’ve been watching or listening to as appropriate.
 But I want to do other things to make up for the shortfall, and to keep myself and my followers happily distracted.
 I’ve got a few ideas for posts and videos, and for things I can try while I’m at home.
-Perhaps I’ll try and get more into gaming or audiobooks for instance.
 But I’m also open to suggestions for things you might want to see from me.
 So we’ll see what happens.
-It’s a very uncertain time for everyone, but I’ll keep producing content in any case.
+It’s a very uncertain time for everyone, but I intend to keep producing content in any case.

 In the meantime, please take care of yourselves, and I hope you all stay safe and well. 🙂